-You can often find thigh-high or ankle compression hosiery if knee-high hosiery doesn’t suit your needs.
-While regular compression 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, or 20 mmHg to 30 mmHg knee high hosiery will be too constrictive and may impair your blood flow, a pair of wide-calf hosiery can do just the opposite.
+You can also find thigh-high or ankle compression hosiery if knee-high stockings don’t suit your needs.
+While regular compression (i.e. 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, or 20 mmHg to 30 mmHg) knee high hosiery will be too constrictive and may impair your blood flow, a pair of wide-calf hosiery can do just the opposite.

 These specialized wide-fit compression sleeves boost circulation, energizing your legs and improving vein function.

 Looking to Buy a Pair of Compression Socks?

 Wide calf compression socks have several major benefits.
 From promoting vein health to providing exercise gains, there is sure to be a perk for you.
 Let’s take a more detailed look at the ways in which knee-high compression socks can benefit your health:

 Did you know that controlling leg swelling, or edema, is possible with the right pair of compression garments?
 A pair of medical hosiery at compression levels of 15-20 mmHg, 20-30 mmHg or 30-40 mmHg, are capable of boosting your blood flow.